 "Eintlik kan gesê word dat hy [A C Cilliers]

-die vader van die Afrikanerparty was".Senate representative on the Council of the University of
+die vader van die Afrikanerparty was".Senate representative on the Council of Stellenbosch University for sixteen years.

 Member of the South African Academy of Arts and Science (1946).

 the subsidy formula for universities (1961), whose report was

 implemented by the government in virtually all respects.

 Chairman of the Universities Advisory Committee 1963 to 1974.

 In 1967 his comprehensive report to the government concerning review of state

 subsidies for universities for the period 1969 to 1974, led, inter alia, to a commission of inquiry into universities in South Africa.

 Hobbies: Fishing, hunting and golf